pantheon-deprecated/example-drupal7-circle-composer/README.md

 $ ./bin/local-test
 ```

 The `local-test` script will set up a local Drupal site, run it with the PHP built-in webserver, and then run the Behat test suite.
-This is analagous to what happens on Travis on every commit.
+This is analagous to what happens on Circle on every commit.

 ## Repository Management